 If You Have a Lot of Calcium in the Water, Use a Water Softener

 Water becomes hard when there are too many free-floating calcium ions.
 These can leave scale on the walls of your pipes.
 Thus, creating maintenance problems.
-To soften your water, use a water softener.
+To soften your water, use a quality water softener.

-We hope our guide and tips going over what chemicals you need for your above ground pool and also how to put chemicals in your swimming pool for the first time have been helpful to you.
+We hope our guide and tips going over what chemicals you need for your above ground swimming pool and also how to put chemicals in your swimming pool for the first time have been helpful to you.

 Whenever you are about to add a new chemical to your swimming pool, we always recommend reading the chemical’s instructions carefully and making exact measurements.